 - Family Program – The Family Program is designed to give the family or significant others an understanding of the disease concept of substance use disorders and to introduce the family to appropriate communication skills and relationships.
 The families participate in a series of groups to reduce negative feelings and to learn problem-solving techniques.
 The Family Program also addresses the difficulties the family may encounter after the patient returns home, and how to have a supportive and harmonious family unit.
 Conjoint, group and individual sessions are provided as appropriate.

 - Continuing Care Program – The Genesis Continuing Care Program is designed to assist patients in early recovery by maximizing the benefits gained during the initial outpatient phase of treatment.
 This is accomplished through a series of educational/process and peer support groups reinforcing the Genesis philosophy that recovery is an ongoing process.
-The Continuing Care groups offer support and help with problem solving, providing a structured transition from the primary treatment setting to a stronger relationship with the individual’s 12-Step program of recovery.
+The Continuing Care group offers a smooth transition from the primary treatment setting to a stronger relationship with their community and sober support network.

 We can help you decide if Outpatient Treatment is right for you!

 Ventura – 805-650-3094